Pilot Project Grants

 All applicants are required to be advised by a member of the Lang Center staff before applying for a Lang Center grant.
 Pilot Project applicants should meet with Jennifer Magee or Nimesh Ghimire '15 1/2.

-There is a four step process for Summer 2022 pilot project grants:
+There is a four step process for Summer 2022 pilot project grants.
+View the application process and questions here.

 Step 1: Attend an Impact Gaps Analysis training at the CoLab (October 5, 2021 - 5 pm - 6 pm; October 28, 2021 - 4 pm - 5 pm; or November 16, 2021, 4 pm - 5 pm).
 This training will help you to craft your proposal for pilot project funding!